voucherifyio/voucherify-openapi/docs/guides/implementation_blueprint/Quickstart.md

 > 👍 Creating an account
 >
-> If you do not have a Voucherify account yet, go to
+> If you do not have a Voucherify account yet, go to [Getting started](doc:getting-started) to create one.

 [block:html]
 {